Non-thermal particle acceleration in multi-species kinetic plasmas: universal power-law distribution functions and temperature inversion in the solar corona: A general transport equation for particle acceleration in unmagnetized plasmas

 where $\Theta$ denotes the heaviside function.
 This can also be obtained directly from the long-time limit, given by equation~(\ref{diffusion_tensor_wave_long_time}), when the resonant particles are the ones that dominantly exchange energy with the waves.

-The transverse component does not show up in the dressing of the fields in any of the above coefficients, since the fluctuations have been assumed to be isotropic.
+Although $D_{ij}^{(\rms)}$ in equation~(\ref{quasilin_resp_FP_eq}) is defined generally, the transverse magnetic contribution does not show up in the reduced diffusion coefficients derived here, since the fluctuations in the unmagnetized plasma have been assumed to be isotropic.
 In this case the particle acceleration is governed by longitudinal electric fields (parallel to $\bk$) and the EM problem of quasilinear relaxation reduces to an electrostatic one \citep[][]{Banik.Bhattacharjee.24a,Chavanis.23}.
 And, since magnetic perturbations are always transverse $\left(\bk\cdot \bB_{\rm \bk} = 0\right)$, the acceleration in the isotropic setup is caused by electric field perturbations that are perpendicular to magnetic ones, akin to Fermi acceleration \citep[][]{Fermi.49}.
 If anisotropy is included in the problem, e.g., through spatially anisotropic perturbations or temperature anisotropies or a strong guide field, then the transverse component of the dielectric tensor would also show up in the diffusion coefficients.
-We leave a detailed analysis of such anisotropic scenarios for future work.
+We briefly discuss anisotropic diffusion in section~\ref{sec:aniso_wave} but leave a detailed analysis for future work.

 Let us briefly discuss the BL coefficients that describe the relaxation due to internal turbulence and collisions.
 In the isotropic scenario, equation~(\ref{BL_coeff_app}) dictates the following expression for the diffusion ($\calD^{(\rms)}_2$) and drag ($\calD^{(\rms)}_1$) BL coefficients: